CrazyAmphibian/Osmosis/readme.txt

 "implications" view
-	rather than using a standard tag implication system, Osmosis uses its powerful "boolean filters" to pair tags together. weather it be a simple A implies B, or a more complicated check, tags will be paired flawlessly. to use the implications screen, it is recomended to fist be familiar with the "boolean filter" system not only can implications add tags, it can also remove them, too.
+	rather than using a standard tag implication system, Osmosis uses its powerful "boolean filters" to pair tags together. weather it be a simple A implies B, or a more complicated check, the program will correctly apply tags. to use the implications screen, it is recomended to fist be familiar with the "boolean filter" system not only can implications add tags, it can also remove them, too.